AdobeDocs/workfront.fr-FR/help/quicksilver/planning/best-practices.md/model-campaign-hierarchy.md

 ---

-# Le framework de la réussite : modélisez la hiérarchie de vos campagnes
+# L’architecture du succès : modélisez la hiérarchie de votre campagne

 <!--see the file again for additional comments from Seth and others-->